hop-along-polly/mimic/README.md

 **NOTE: As of right now AlwaysON only supports the HTTP protocol but eventually we would like it to support additional protocols such as gRPC, GraphQL etc.**

+If you're looking to contribute to AlwaysON please read the [Contributing Guidelines](./CONTRIBUTING.md) which will help you oriented with the project, what we expect from contributors and how to setup your development environment.

 ## Terminology

 - `Request`: An Http request received by AlwaysON.